cvmiller/nat64/README.md

 ### Why?

 Although running dual stack is the preferred transition method for IPv6, it makes the network more complex, since two protocols need to be run (v4 & v6).
-A clear way to simply the network is to only run one networking protocol.
+A clear way to simplify the network is to only run one networking protocol.
 Since you will want to migrate to IPv6 eventually, the simple choice is to move to an IPv6-only network.

 ### Creating an IPv6-only network